Plates0/st-rpg-hud/README.md

 - meters max can exceed 100; do not clamp.
 - Add/remove meters as the scene requires.

+- HP/MP are authoritative.
+Do not infer or regenerate them.
+Only change HP/MP when an explicit event occurs (damage, heal, regen tick), and reflect the change in <rpg_state>.

 ## Base/Mod/Buff Math (REQUIRED)

 If any [X] gear modifies a stat/max, output it as: